Connatix/Connatix.QueueMessageSender/README.md

 ## Classes

-#### ChannelSpecificMessageHandler

-This class encapsulates a write stream action for messages.
-Besides a list of message, the action receives as argument the channel name, thus allowing to differentiate what to do for a specific channel (write to a file, send to AWS, RabbitMQ, etc) It also encapsulates an error handler for the action.
-The channel is also provided as argument.

-#### CustomMessageHandler

-This class encapsulates a write stream action for messages.
-Besides a list of message, the action receives as argument the channel name, thus allowing to differentiate what to do for a specific channel (write to a file, send to AWS, RabbitMQ, etc).
-The action must return a list of messages that failed to be sent.
-If all of them were successfully sent then the action must return an empty message list.
-It also encapsulates an error handler for the action.
-The channel is also provided as argument.

-#### GlobalMessageHandler

-This class encapsulates a global write stream action for messages from all named channels.
-It also encapsulates a global error handler for the action

-#### Message

-This class encapsulates an enqueued message.
-It also tracks the retry count and the last error of the message handler action.

 #### QueueMessageSender

 This class provides a thread-safe mechanism to send messages to a external stream writer such as AWS Kinesis or RabbitMQ